pranav6960/pranav_projects/README.md

 # pranav_projects
-My first project on PowerBi  - A powerful data visualization tool Project based on sales data analysis
+A project on PowerBi  - A powerful data visualization tool "Project based on sales data analysis"